 2. Failure to segment their content

 Lack of content segmenting is like casting a net into the ocean and not catching a single fish.
 Content personalization is essential with segmenting; you will get better personalization.

 You can segment your content in the following ways:

 3. Failure to advertise

 You can compare content marketing to an investment.
-You must diversify to bet the best outcomes.
+You must diversify to bet on the best outcomes.
 You will not capture all your target audience using a single medium.
 When you expand, you reach more of your audience and attract the attention of new prospects.